alaurene/FileToy/ReadMe.md

 ⦁	FileToy is designed to run in a Windows 11 or Windows 10 version 1607 (Build 14393) or later environment.
 ⦁	It is packaged and runs as a 64-bit application only.
-⦁	It uses less than 3 MB of disk space and does not "hook" into the OS per-se ⦁	It installs files and settings into:
+⦁	It uses less than 3 MB of disk space and does not "hook" into the OS per-se.
+⦁	It installs files and settings into:
     - Application disk files:    C:\Users\<username>\AppData\Local\FileToy
     - Registry settings:         HKEY_CURRENT_USER\Software\FileToy